Follow

 CreateDraftPullRequest.png

-It's ideal to open a draft pull request when you don't want your teammates to review it yet because you have some minor changes to make.
+It's ideal to open a draft pull request when your pull request is not ready for review yet.

 For now, let's stick with a fully finished pull request.

-Go ahead and press the Create pull request.
+Go ahead and select the Create pull request button.

 6. Merge a Pull Request

-After you press the button, you should see this on Github:
+After you select the button, you should see this on GitHub:

 PROpened.png

-In the real world, your pull request will undergo a code review by 1/2 colleagues before you can press the merge button.
+In the real world, your pull request will undergo a code review by 1/2 colleagues before you can select the merge button.

 In addition, your pull request will go through some checks (for example, code smells, code analysis, etc.) before the "Merge pull request" appears.